amr9797/Fota/README.md

-# Grafuation project (ITI advanced summer) Fota /start of CAN bootloader
+# Graduation project (ITI advanced summer) Fota /start of CAN bootloader